Our Key Strategy Objectives

 - Increase the number of bereaved children we support and extend this care to children whose family member was not a Hospice patient.

-2) Earlier: Reach people earlier - enable them to live as well as possible for longer
+Enable them to live as well as possible for longer

 - Remove barriers to our services by encouraging self-referral to Living Well group sessions including exercise and singing